MarcusAdielsonGuichet/Test-Bench-Digital-Twin/example_unifmu_standalone/README.md

 - Load and run the FMU using the FMpy library: python run_fmu.py

 You should test the code with both approaches.

+#For Conda
+conda activate myenv

+#before running
+python -m fmpy.gui

+#modify the model.py for the moment